ecadlabs/taquito/website/versioned_docs/version-17.5.0/tutorial.md

 ## Introduction

-In this tutorial we will walk through the process of creating a simple dApp (short for "Distributed Application") using Taquito.
+In this tutorial, we will walk through the process of creating a simple dApp (short for "Distributed Application") using Taquito.
 We will:

 1. Create a simple command-line application that reads the balance of an address from the blockchain
 1. Establish a high-level understanding of the blockchain, Tezos, dApps, and Taquito
 1. Send a `Transfer` operation to the blockchain using Taquito
 1. Interact with a smart contract using Taquito
 1. Implement a simple GUI dApp

-If you are not interested in NFTs, don't worry; the concepts you learn are applicable to any dApp.

 ## Prerequisites